How long does it take to resolve a personal injury case?

 Understanding the Stages of a Personal Injury Case

 In order to understand how long a personal injury case will take to resolve, it is necessary to understand the various stages of litigation that follow a catastrophic accident.
-After obtaining emergency medical treatment for the injuries you suffered, gathering information and pictures from the scene of the accident, and, if necessary, filing a claim with your insurance company, you are ready to take the action required to file a lawsuit and win the money you deserve.
+After obtaining emergency medical treatment for the injuries you suffered, gathering information and pictures from the scene of the accident, and, if necessary, filing a with your insurance company, you are ready to take the action required to file a lawsuit and win the money you deserve.

 Stage 1: Choosing an Attorney